ChristopherMarais/Beetle_classifier/Segmentation/README.md

 1. Download and install [Anaconda](https://www.anaconda.com/products/distribution)

 2. Download this folder (Segmentation) and all its contents.
+The easiest way to do this is to just download the full Beetle_classifier Github repo as a zipped file. you can do this by going to [Beetle_classifier](https://github.com/ChristopherMarais/Beetle_classifier) and clicking on the green code button and selecting Download ZIP.<br />
 The most important files to have are:
   - `Ambrosia.py`
   - `environemnt.yml`
   - `guide_notebook.ipynb`